 When I looked for an open-source solution to Skype’s history-caching group chat, I discovered that the Openfire chat server has the same features.

-Breaking the “Out of Sight, Out of Mind” anti-pattern requires every team member to make an effort and be available to all co-workers.
+Breaking the “Out of Sight, Out of Mind” anti-pattern and rectifying this con of telecommuting requires every team member to make an effort and be available to all co-workers.
 The combination of availability, informality, and spontaneity helps strengthen your bond with both remote and local colleagues

 You Better Be Like Me